 For each \( e \in \mathcal{E}_{v} \), we randomly sample \( m \) triples from the set \( \mathcal{T}_{e} \) to construct the triples of second-order connections, denoted as \( \mathcal{T}_{e}^m \).
 Here, \( \mathcal{T}_{e} = \{(e, r, v^\prime) \mid (e, r, v^\prime) \in \mathcal{G}_k, v^\prime \neq v\} \) represents the set of triples where $e \in \mathcal{E}_{v}$ is the head entity.
-We fix $m$ to 10 in our paper and do not perform hyperparameter exploration due to cost considerations associated with the LLM.

 After converting first-order and second-order relationships into triples, we transform these triples into textual form.
 For first-order relations, we concatenate all the first-order triples in $\mathcal{T}_{v}$ to form a single text, denoted as \( \mathcal{D}_{v} \).
 For second-order relations, we use a template to transform the second-order triples $\mathcal{T}_{e}^m$ into coherent sentences $\mathcal{D}_{v}^\prime$, facilitating the understanding of the LLM.
 In addition to $\mathcal{D}_{v}$ and $\mathcal{D}_{v}^\prime$, we have carefully designed a system prompt $\mathcal{I}_v$ as the instruction to guide the generation.
 By combining $\mathcal{I}_v$, $\mathcal{D}_{v}$, and $\mathcal{D}_{v}^\prime$, we obtain the prompt, which is shown in Figure \ref{prompt_fig}.
 The prompt enables the LLM to fully understand, complete, and refine the KG, thereby generating the final comprehension for the $v$-centered KG subgraph.
 This process can be formulated as follows: